joachimschmidt557/nimmm/README.md

 ## Usage

-### Command-line options

-There are no command line options!
-I designed `nimmm` to be purely interactive and handle the configuration with environment variables just like `nnn` does.

 ### Configuration

+Some functionality of `nimmm` is controlled via environment variables similar to other programs:

 | Environment variable | Setting |
 | --- | --- |